 It’s vital to have an understanding of what you’re working with when getting started with Facebook ads.
 To that end, let’s start with the different ad types available to you.

-According to Facebook, there are 11 Facebook ad types.
+There are lots of different Facebook ad types.
 These include: